tokideveloper/qubes-doc/basics_user/translation-workflow.md

 An uploader keeps the files uploaded to Transifex up-to-date as good as possible.
 This includes:

+- Check the [Translation Priority List] to decide which file to upload first.
 - Upload new beautified files if there are any.
 - Upload modified beautified files if the modification is significant (totally different content, translation-significant beautifying etc.).
 - Delete files uploaded to Transifex if they are not needed anymore.
-- Update the column `Uploaded version to Transifex` in the Translation Priority List (see above).
+- Update the column `Uploaded version to Transifex` in the [Translation Priority List].
 - If there are source files at Transifex that have not been translated yet, not even partially into any language, replace them with their up-to-date versions.
 - The documentation changes frequently, around one time a day.
 Thus, translations will never be up-to-date.
 Additionally, translated versions are not officially signed.
 That's why you should push partially or fully translated files as soon as possible to the website.
 (The more people (website visitors) we attract, the more translators we might attract, too.)